Dinar5150/factoring-notebook-qdeep/README.md

 # Important note

-This repository was forked from the D-Wave's [factoring-notebook](https://github.com/dwave-examples/factoring-notebook) repository.
-Authors of this repository do not own any of the code, all credit goes to D-Wave systems and their contributors.
+This repository is a fork of [D-Wave's original factoring-notebook](https://github.com/dwave-examples/factoring-notebook).
+The contributors to this fork do not claim ownership or authorship of the original codebase.
+All credit for the original work belongs to D-Wave Systems and its respective contributors.

 # Factoring